FrigoEU/trader.ts/README.md

 console.log(`Listening on port ${port}`);
 ```

-You can find a runnable example of this in ./example_server_only
+You can find a runnable example of this in `./example_server_only`

 ## Client: Browser
-In the browser, trader.ts allows you to render HTML dynamically, similar in goals to UI libraries like React, Angular or Vue.
-Importantly, you mark data that can change in the browser with a Source datatype (similar to an observable).
+In the browser, Trader.ts allows you to render HTML dynamically, similar in its goals to UI libraries like React, Angular or Vue.
+Importantly, you mark data that can change in the browser with a `Source` datatype (similar to an observable).
 This might seem like a step back into the past of web development, but it makes everything much more simple and predictable.

 ```typescript
 // client.tsx